Abdiel49/Grafi/README.md

 Example: https://medwedd.github.io/js-paint/

-You can clone this: 'git clone git://github.com/medwedd/js-paint.git'
+You can clone this: `git clone git://github.com/medwedd/js-paint.git`

 It has the following features: